PROJECT #223

 Meet Nan

-“Nan’s” story begins with a troubled home life.
+Nan* already had a difficult home life.
 After her biological father left the family, her mother remarried and started a new family with her new husband.
-Nan left home in order to escape attempted rape by her new stepfather.
-This is how she found herself trying to survive on the streets at the age of 13.
-And this is when she was exploited by a trafficker.
+When her new stepfather attempted to rape Nan, she left home.
+Unable to return home, she found herself struggling to survive on the streets at the age of 13.
+This led to her exploitation by a trafficker.
 Nan’s offender not only abused her sexually, but also live-streamed the abuse over the internet.
 Hundreds of online spectators participated in this advertised “pay-per-view” event.
-HUG’s law enforcement partners conducted a proactive investigation which enabled them to identify and locate Nan.
-Initially, she was afraid to talk with the police, but after building trust with her, HUG pulled together a team of professionals (including a social worker, investigator, counselor, and prosecutor) to guide her through a grueling legal process.
+HUG’s law enforcement partners conducted an investigation which enabled them to identify and locate Nan.
+Initially, she was afraid to talk with the police, but after building trust, HUG pulled together a team of professionals (including a social worker, investigator, counselor, and prosecutor) to guide Nan through an extremely difficult legal process.
 HUG team members provided for both her physical and emotional needs.
-In the end, because of her strong testimony and evidence, Nan’s perpetrator pled guilty to human trafficking.
+In the end, because of her courage to testify, Nan’s perpetrator pled guilty to human trafficking.
 Today she is back in school and living in a secure location.
-With support from team HUG, Nan is working toward healing, and hopes for a brighter future.
+With support from the team at HUG, Nan is working toward healing and a bright future.

 Thank you for making this possible!